Eugene is a trained engineer and self-taught home improvement enthusiast with almost 40 years of professional and DIY experience.

-How a Ballcock Valve Works
+How Does a Ballcock Valve Work?

 The tank in the loft is fitted with a ballcock valve (also known as a balltap or float valve) to prevent it over filling.
 This is the same as the system used in a toilet cistern.
 Water enters via the valve, and as the level in the tank rises, it pushes upwards on the underside of a plastic or brass float attached to a lever arm.
 The leverage of the arm creates sufficient force to close the valve once the tank has sufficiently filled.

-What Causes a Tank to Overflow?
+What Causes the Cold Tank to Overflow?

 - Flat blade screwdriver

-- Small pliers -
+- Small pliers

-- Long nose (snipe nose) pliers, not essential, but useful for pulling out the split pin
+- Long-nose (snipe-nose) pliers (not essential, but useful for pulling out the split pin)

-- Torch - ideally a head torch
+- Torch (ideally a head torch)

-Step 1 - Turn Off the Valve on the Pipe Feeding the Tank
+Step 1: Turn Off the Valve on the Pipe Feeding the Tank

 As described in the explanation of plumbing systems above, this is valve 3.
 This may be located downstairs, near the cold tank or near the hot tank.
 You will have to trace the piping and by a process of elimination, identify which valve controls what.
 If you push the float of the ball cock downwards and no water flows into the tank, you have found the right valve.
 Usually valve 3 (shown in the diagram above) feeding the tank is on a 1/2 inch / 15 mm pipe.

-Step 2 - Remove the End Cap From the Valve in the Tank
+Step 2: Remove the End Cap From the Valve in the Tank

-The valve on this tank is a slide valve type.
+The valve on this tank is a slider type.
 Inside the body of the valve is a nylon or brass slider with a rubber washer embedded in the end.
 Water flows out through a nipple inside the valve.
 The slider is pushed against this nipple by the float arm and this cuts off flow.

-Step 3 - Remove the Split Pin
+Step 3: Remove the Split Pin

 A split (cotter) pin holds the float arm in place.
 Squeeze the two ends together with the pliers.
 Now use the long nose pliers to grip the looped end of the pin and pull it out.
 If you rotate the pin backwards and forwards while pulling, it makes it easier.
-If its really tight, tap it with a hammer (don't hit it hard, just use lots of light taps).
+If it's really tight, tap it with a hammer (don't hit it hard, just use lots of light taps).

-Step 4 - Remove the Float Arm
+Step 4: Remove the Float Arm

 There is a knack to doing this.
 Move the float arm into a horizontal position and then pull it downwards.
 You will likely need to wiggle it a bit to get it out.

-Step 5 - Check the Float
+Step 5: Check the Float

 Over time, floats can become cracked or develop leaks where they screw onto the arm.
 Shake the float to see whether there's any water in it.
 You can buy replacement floats in a hardware store.

-Step 6 - Remove the Slider
+Step 6: Remove the Slider

 Push a narrow blade screwdriver up into the slot in the underside of the valve.
 Push the slider so that it sticks out of the valve body.
-You wont get it all the way out with the screwdriver, so grip the end and pull it out with your fingers or nails.
+You won't get it all the way out with the screwdriver, so grip the end and pull it out with your fingers or nails.

-Step 7 - Remove the Washer
+Step 7: Remove the Washer

-Step 8 - Replace the Washer
+Step 8: Replace the Washer

 You can buy a washer in a store or make one from a suitably thick scrap of sheet rubber.
 If you are making one, use the perimeter of the slider as a guide and then pare to fit.
 Push the washer back into the slot of the slider, using the screwdriver to stop the rubber catching in the edges of the slot.
 Once you get it in halfway, lay the valve on its side and push it in fully with your thumbs.

-Step 9 - Replace the Slider, Float Arm and End Cap
+Step 9: Replace the Slider, Float Arm and End Cap

 Push the slider back into the valve body ensuring that the slot in the slider is aligned with the slot in the underside of the valve body.
 You can use the screwdriver to feel whether it is lined up.
 Replacing the float arm can be tricky if the two slots don't line up.
 Hold the arm horizontally and push upwards, wiggling it a bit helps to get it into place.
 Push the split pin back into place and splay the two ends slightly apart with a screwdriver.
 They don't need to be spread far apart.
 Replace the end cap and screw tight, hand tight is good enough.
 A smear of Vaseline on the threads helps to prevent seizing should it be necessary to remove the cap in the future.
 You can do this on threads of taps also when re-assembling.

-Step 10 - Turn the Water Back On
+Step 10: Turn the Water Back On

 Turn the water back on.
 Hold the underside of the lever arm, and pull it upwards to validate that the valve cuts off water properly.
 Initially water will gush into the tank and the level will rise quickly.
 However as the tank fills, the valve will start to close and flow will dwindle, so it can take ages for water to stop dripping because of the slow rise of water level.
 Don't worry if this is the case.